 \textbf{Evaluation metrics.} For BFCLv3, we report {accuracy}, defined as the percentage of tasks completed correctly.
 For \textbf{single-turn} tasks, a prediction is counted as correct only if the tool calls produced by planning LLM exactly match the reference solution.
-For \textbf{multi-turn}, correctness is judged by comparing task outcomes after each turn, such as tools results and updated file content, with the ground truth.
+For \textbf{multi-turn}, correctness is judged by comparing task outcomes after each turn, such as tool results and updated file content, with the ground truth.
 A multi-turn task is considered successful only if task outcomes match the ground truth at every turn.
 For $\tau^2$-bench, we use pass@1 averaged over 4 independent runs per task.
-Each task has an annotated goal database state, and a run is successful only if the agent responses all required information and the final database matches the annotation.
+Each task has an annotated goal database state, and a run is successful only if the agent provides all required information and the final database matches the annotation.

-\textbf{Implementation details.} We use the low-cost GPT-4o-nano as helper LLM for argument validation because it is a relatively easy task.
-For each planning LLM, we use itself as the helper/judge LLM for tool response generation, task state estimation, and task feedback generation, because these tasks are more complex.
-For BFCLv3, we execute GATS with a maximum of 3 retries in Gecko and use the resulting tool call sequence as the final answer for each task.
+\textbf{Implementation details.} For each planning LLM, we use the same backend model as the helper/judge LLM for tool response generation, task state estimation, and task feedback generation, because these components require stronger semantic reasoning.
+This design avoids introducing a stronger model as an additional confound and attributes performance changes more directly to Gecko and GATS.
+For BFCLv3, we run GATS with a maximum retry budget of 3.
+When Gecko judges a simulated trajectory as successful, the trajectory is provided as in-context guidance to the real-tool agent, which then solves the task in the benchmark environment.
+If no simulated attempt succeeds, no guidance is added and the method reduces to the original baseline setting.

-$\tau^2$-bench is different from BFCLv3 in that its internal databases (\textit{e.g.}, prior reservations or available flights) are not exposed to the agent.
-When we simulate read-only tools for database probing, we have to simulate the databases, too, but the latter can be significantly in accurate and leads to poor results.
-To solve this issue, for $\tau^2$-bench, when the planning LLM is going to use a read-only tool such as \texttt{get\_user\_details}, we use real tools and real databases.
-This does not compromise the utility of Gecko, because the read-only real tools do not make actions that have an impact and are thus safe.
-In $\tau^2$-retail, 6 out of 13 tools are read-only; in $\tau^2$-airline, 6 out of 12 are read-only.
+$\tau^2$-bench differs from BFCLv3 because its internal databases, such as prior reservations and available flights, are not exposed to the agent.
+If Gecko simulates read-only database-query tools, it must also simulate the hidden database state, which can introduce substantial simulation-reality drift.
+To mitigate this issue, during GATS refinement on $\tau^2$-bench, we execute read-only tools such as \texttt{get\_user\_details} against the benchmark-provided real databases, while keeping state-changing write tools simulated in Gecko.
+This hybrid setting does not remove Gecko's main sandbox benefit, because read-only tools do not modify external state, while potentially harmful or irreversible state-changing actions are still explored in simulation.
+In $\tau^2$-retail, 6 out of 13 tools are read-only; in $\tau^2$-airline, 6 out of 12 tools are read-only.